The first Thursday of every month

 About Against the Grain Theatre’s Opera Pubs:

-Running the first Thursday of every month at the Amsterdam Bicycle Club, AtG Opera Pub nights are improvised, wild nights that offer up your favourite beer with a side of operatic arias and ensembles, performed by both established and emerging opera talent performed on our very own Craigslist piano.
+Running the first Thursday of every month, AtG Opera Pub nights are improvised, wild nights that offer up your favourite beer on tap with a side of operatic arias and ensembles, performed by both established and emerging opera talent.
 Free admission, discounted pints of beer.
 It’s the perfect introduction for newbies and a welcome break for opera vets who you want to see something “a little different.”